Financial aid •

 If you buy textbooks, you can sell them later, but you won’t get back much money in many cases.

 Today, plenty of textbook companies let you rent your textbooks instead for just a few bucks.
-As long as you keep them in good condition and send them back on time, you could save money here.
+You could save money here if you keep them in good condition and send them back on time.

 Create (and stick to) a budget